martinmain93/auto-slides/lyric-slides/README.md

 - To reset, clear browser storage or sign out

 Authentication
-- Sign in with Google or Apple OAuth
+- Sign in with Google OAuth
 - Your library and setlists are automatically synced across devices
 - No account required for local-only usage

+Sharing
+- Save a queue as a setlist then use the menu • Share option
+- A link like `https://your-site.netlify.app/share/ABC123` is generated
+- Opening the link imports the songs and setlist and redirects to the planner

 Contributing
 - Code style is enforced by ESLint and Prettier